-- Pump up sprayer you can use a spray paint gun for fence if you wish but a simple pump up sprayer like you use in the garden is all you really need
+- Pump up sprayer you can use a spray paint gun if you wish but a simple pump up sprayer like you use in the garden is all you really need

 - Stain that can be applied in this manner